Keyboard shortcuts

 pdm run build-ext-test

-It should print correct: True
+It should print correct: True.

-If you are not familiar with C++ or Metal programming, we also suggest doing some small exercises to get familiar with
+If you are not familiar with C++ or Metal programming, we also suggest doing some small exercises to get familiar with them.
+You can implement some element-wise operations like exp, sin, cos and replace the MLX ones in your model implementation.

-That's all for week 1!
-We have implemented all the components to serve the Qwen2 model.
+That’s all for week 1!
+We have implemented all the components to serve the Qwen3 model.
 Now we are ready to start week 2, where we will optimize the serving infrastructure and make it run blazing fast on your Apple Silicon device.

 Your feedback is greatly appreciated.
 Welcome to join our Discord Community.